$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip: Unifying bounce and late-time accelerated cosmologies

 In Fig.~\ref{Fig:phasespace} we schematically present the structure of the phase space diagram in the ($H$, $\dot{H}$) plane.
-In general, the phase space has a Minkowskian origin at (0,0).
+In general, the phase space has a Minkowskian origin at ($0$, $0$).
 We define the zero acceleration curve (dotted curve), which corresponds to $q\equiv -1-\dot{H}/H^2=0$, and acts as a boundary between accelerated and decelerated regions.
 We split the phase space into four kinematic regions according to the values of $H$ and $q$ in each region: The non-shaded region (I) represents an accelerated contraction, since $H<0$ and $q<0$.
 The shaded region (II) represents a decelerated contraction, since $H<0$ and $q>0$.
 The shaded region (III) represents a decelerated expansion, since $H>0$ and $q>0$.
 The non-shaded region (IV) represents an accelerated expansion, since $H>0$ and $q<0$.
 We mention that the positive (negative) $\dot{H}$ leads to phantom (non-phantom) cosmology, respectively.
-The transition from phantom to non-phantom or vise versa is allowed only through Type IV finite time singularities associated with a de Sitter phase.
+The transition from phantom to non-phantom or vise versa is allowed only through particular type of fixed points, characterized by infinite slope $d\dot{H}/dH \to \pm \infty$, which can be reached in finite time.

 Having the above discussion in mind we deduce that it is easy to recognize complicated cosmological scenarios by following their phase trajectories and studying their qualitative behaviours (see \cite{Awad:2017yod} for more details).
 In the following subsections we present some specific evolution behaviors.